ksagarr/SeleniumFramework/README.md

 ## Features

-- Every WebElement consider as separate class or page.
+- Every WebElement considered as separate class or page.
 - Test Ng Annotation used for test execution.
 - It generates Extent reports with all the step details.
 - Easy integration to CI/CD pipeline.
 - It generates test execution log file.
 - Framework uses Page Object Design Pattern, hence there is clean separation between test code and page specific code such as locators and layout.
-- It will be captured screenshot if test case get failed.
+- It will capture screenshot if test case fails.

 ## Installation